TomerFi/lets-go-go/README.md

 # Playground for starting Go development

-Testing, public/private functions, and receiver functions are demonstrated in the [greets package][0].</br>
+Testing, functions, receiver functions, and visibility are demonstrated in the [greets package][0].</br>
 Go through the code files and follow the comments and log prints.

 > Missing playgrounds for the basic stuff like types, arrays, slices, maps.